 The rest of Teddy Roosevelt’s quote is as follows: “I have never in my life envied a human being, who lead an easy life.
 I have envied a great many people, who led difficult lives, and led them well.”

 4. Teach Time Management

 Numbers 3 and 4, go hand in hand.
-Time management is a perfect match to self-discipline.
+Good work ethic taught through time management skills matches perfectly with self-discipline.

 The word adulting lists 6,610,000 search results.
 The urban dictionary, defines it as: Being a responsible adult.
 Used by immature 20-somethings, who are proud of themselves for paying a bill.

 Paying a bill is not something you should be rewarded for, but something you are expected to do.
 In fact, it is something you-get-to do.
 However, far too often, parents rescue their adult children from all situations, like by paying their bills.
 Helicopter parenting is crippling.

 Failure is critical if we are to grow.
 “Only those who dare to fail greatly can ever achieve greatly.” – Robert F Kennedy